Khursheed Shah offers help in brokering govt-opp talks

 SUKKUR: The Accountability Court, Sukkur, on Monday adjourned the hearing of Rs1.23 billion corruption reference against PPP MNA Syed Khursheed Shah and other co-accused till March 15.

-Later talking to newsmen, PPP leader Khursheed Shah offered to the PTI that if they wanted to hold a dialogue with the PPP, they should approach him and he would convince his party for doing so.
+Later talking to newsmen, PPP leader Khursheed Shah offered his help to the PTI if they wanted to hold a dialogue with the PPP, saying he would convince his party for doing so.
 He said due to absence of dialogue between the political parties, the country was passing through a tough time.
 He said it was up to the government whether to hold talks with the opposition or not in the larger interests of the country.
 He said the army chief and others tried to initiate a govt-opposition dialogue but the prime minister refused it.